practicalli/spacemacs/repl-driven-development/index.md

 Cider debug tool includes inspect to view values and data structures during the evaluation of a Clojure function call.

 > #### Hint::View large data sets
-> `, e P` with open a new buffer with the results of the current function and so it very useful for larger data results.
+> `, e p e` with open a new buffer with the results of the current function and so it very useful for larger data results.

 ## Code Style and idiomatic Clojure